Homemade Peanut Butter Oreos

 History of the Oreo

 The Oreo cookie was introduced by Nabisco in 1912.
 And it became a beloved pantry staple in households worldwide.
-Over the decades, Oreo has launched countless flavor variations, including the Peanut Butter Oreo, which made its debut in 2003.
+Over the decades, Oreo has launched countless flavor variations, including the Peanut Butter Oreo, which made its debut in 2003 (probably because of the Parent Trap movie if we're being honest!).
 This flavor offers a delightful twist on the original, combining the classic chocolate wafer cookies with a creamy peanut butter filling.

 Better Than Store Bought

-If you love making nostalgic favorites with better organic ingredients, then check out some of my other twists on popular desserts!
+If you love to bake cookies and other nostalgic favorites with better organic ingredients, then check out some of my other twists on popular desserts!
 The Chocolate Covered Peanut Butter Cookies (Homemade Tagalongs) and Healthy Chocolate Peanut Butter Cups are more chocolate peanut butter faves.
 While Homemade Vanilla Oreo Cookies and Soft Sugar Cookies With Pink Frosting will satisfy a craving for vanilla nostalgia!

 Ingredients